-I enjoy all the glory and struggle of being a mother.
-But enduring a daily battle with 2 spirited toddlers plus the household chores and a home-based job, my husband and I decided to take the necessary birth plan to be sure not to conceive just yet.
+I am Not Ready For Another Baby Yet, So I Had Implanon – I enjoy all the glory and struggles of being a mother.
+But enduring a daily battle with 2 spirited toddlers, plus the household chores and a home-based job, my husband and I decided to take the necessary birth plan to ensure I would not conceive just yet.

 Lucky for us moms in this generation, there are many contraceptive choices available!
 You just need to figure out with your doctor which type is the best one for you.
 I repeat, discuss this matter with your doctor, not the pharmacist in the drugstore.

-If you’re just like me who always, always forget to take the Pill every day at the same time, maybe it’s about time to consider a Long-Acting Reversible Contraception (LARC) such as Implanon!
+If you’re just like me, who very much always forget to take the Pill every day at the same time, maybe it’s about time to consider a Long-Acting Reversible Contraception (LARC) such as Implanon!
 It’s extremely suitable for women wanting highly effective contraception that they don’t have to think about!
 This makes life a little bit easier for us, right?

 So, what is Implanon?